mehhdiii/debug-react--on-chrome-VScode-configuration/README.md

-# Debug reactJS on chrome
+# Debug Reactjs on chrome

 Open *launch.json* inside */.vscode* (if not present, create the file).
 Copy (or append to the configuration array) the following: